AngeloGaeta1990/Heart_attack_risk/README.md

 - As a user, I can see which are the pipeline steps, so that I can have further insights on how the model was built.

 -----

+## Future developments

+Future development includes :

+ - Create models using a neural network approach
+ - Develop an API system to automate the risk evaluation
+ - Create a models using Features available to patients and not only to practioners
+ - Create a models using Features available on Smartwatch, so that smarwatches can send a notifcation if there is an high risk of myocardial infarction

+---
 ## ML model development

 The ML model I implemented consists of two pipelines: one for data cleaning and feature engineering, and the second for feature selection and model building.